10up/classifai/README.md

 #### 3. Configure Post Types to classify and IBM Watson Features to enable under ClassifAI > Language Processing
 - Choose which public post types to classify when saved.
-- Chose whether to assign category, keyword, entity, and concept as well as the taxonomies used for each.
+- Choose whether to assign category, keyword, entity, and concept as well as the taxonomies used for each.

 #### 4. Save Post or run WP CLI command to batch classify posts

 ## Set Up Image Processing (via Microsoft Azure)

-Note that [Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home#image-requirements) can analyze images that meet the following requirements:
+Note that [Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home#image-requirements) can analyze and crop images that meet the following requirements:
 - The image must be presented in JPEG, PNG, GIF, or BMP format
 - The file size of the image must be less than 4 megabytes (MB)
 - The dimensions of the image must be greater than 50 x 50 pixels
 - The file must be externally accessible via URL (i.e. local sites and setups that block direct file access will not work out of the box)

-Note that Computer Vision has a [free pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) that offers 20 transactions per minute and 5,000 transactions per month.

 #### 1. Sign up for Azure services
 - [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.